outdreamer/build-a-cure-1/docs/problem_solving_matching.md

   III.
 Solve problem with solution function selection

+    - min info => selection of structural layer

+    - add variable-selection example with separate alts having equivalent outputs:
+      - if one alt is disabled, then it would give a false result for anyone checking it for ability to impact the output, even though the alternative was being variably used instead

     - should be possible to estimate the value added by choosing a path between equivalent-seeming alternatives before its clear which one is correct, given the variable networks/layers & metadata (structure, complexity) of the variance between alternative paths, & relative to problem space metadata (path optimization metrics, intent)